-Students who enroll in a course are charged lifelong education course fees and receive MSU credit for each course successfully completed.
-Students are subject to all University rules and regulations which apply to regularly enrolled students.
-Coordination of high school class schedules with enrollment at MSU, transportation arrangements to and from the University, and parental approval for participation are the responsibility of the student and the high school.
+Students who enroll in a course are charged lifelong education course fees and receive Michigan State University credit for each course successfully completed.
+Students who enroll in courses in the semester immediately preceding matriculation as a degree candidate will be charged regular undergraduate tuition and fees for those courses.
+Students are subject to all university rules and regulations which apply to regularly enrolled students.
+Coordination of high school class schedules with enrollment at Michigan State University, transportation arrangements to and from the university, and parental approval for participation are the responsibility of the student and the high school.